scottaw66/scottwillsey/src/content/posts/default-apps-2023.md

 In the spirit of this new fashion of blogging about one's default apps, here are mine as of December, 2023.

+**NOTE:** _These are my personal use apps.
+They have nothing to do with my job at Monolith 3000, which is an all-Microsoft shop._

 ## Official Categories

 - 📮 Mail Server